1. Give your old cat a leg up.

 Help your older gal get up on the bed (or reach her chosen windowsill perch) with a special staircase that lets her reach her favourite places.
 Nighttime snuggles await!
 Check out Armarkat for truly beautiful staircases designed to give your cat a leg up!

-Help your super senior rediscover kittenhood with a new toy!
+Senior cats tend to have lower energy levels in general (which is another reason why old cats make awesome pets), but that doesn’t mean they don’t still want to play!
+Help your super senior rediscover kittenhood with a new toy.
 All cats love the Kiticatterfly with its enticing feathers, and you can’t go wrong with the NekoFlies series of absolutely terrific wand toys (picture: find it at nekoflies.com)!

 Your older cat deserves to be spoiled every now and then and some special treats are just the ticket!
 Bonus if these treats do double duty in the health department.
 Limited-ingredient freeze-dried treats from Redbarn are great for cats with potential allergies, and the irresistible salmon flavour and shape will have your cat chomping at the bit.